-The COVID-19 pandemic has brought a renewed and sharper focus on diversity, equity, and inclusion (DE&I).
+The year 2020 has brought a renewed and sharper focus on diversity, equity, and inclusion (DE&I).
 In an uncertain economic environment, there has never been a more important time for management and boards to be aligned on their organization’s human capital strategy.
-Through Grant Thornton’s conversations with clients and industry colleagues, we have identified four human capital items for companies to review as they close the book on 2020 and begin planning for 2021.
+Through Grant Thornton’s conversations with clients and industry colleagues, we have identified four human capital items for companies to review as they begin 2021.

 - Review 2020 incentive plan performance.
-With approximately three-fourths of 2020 completed, companies whose fiscal year coincides with the calendar year should have a more complete understanding of their full-year performance, especially as it relates to their open annual and long-term incentive (LTI) plans.
+Companies whose fiscal year coincides with the calendar year should have a complete understanding of their full-year performance, especially as it relates to their open annual and long-term incentive (LTI) plans.
 Compensation committees should begin discussions—if they haven’t already—about preliminary plan results, the specific ways that COVID-19 has affected their organizations, and how management has responded to the unprecedented circumstances.
 For many committees, the conversation should focus on their ability to use discretion, the appropriateness of doing so, and the extent to which payouts may be modified beyond the initial plan calculations.
 Organizations should be prepared to detail the justification and rationale if any such discretion is exercised in their annual proxy statement.

-Economic and DE&I developments from 2020 will undoubtedly affect human capital decisions at all employee levels in the coming year.
-Boards, their committees, and management must be prepared to respond to the new realities and resist adopting a “same as last year” mentality when it comes to goal setting and incentive plan de- sign.
-Organizations should continue to engage their key stakeholders and outside advisors to ensure they are aware of new developments and contemporary best practices as they prepare for 2021.
+Economic and DE&I developments from 2020 will undoubtedly affect human capital decisions at all employee levels in 2021.
+Boards, their committees, and management must be prepared to respond to the new realities and resist adopting a “same as last year” mentality when it comes to goal setting and incentive plan design.
+Organizations should continue to engage their key stakeholders and outside advisors to ensure they are aware of new developments and contemporary best practices as they begin 2021.

 Principal, Compensation Consulting

 +1 612 677 5336

 +1 612 677 5105